AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 Includes everything in MVP, plus:

 - [ ] Theme
-    - [ ] Pokemon get an overhaul, with new movesets made of original moves.
+    - [ ] Monsters get an overhaul, with new movesets made of original moves.
     - [ ] More styling
     - [ ] New types that are just reskins
     - [ ] New items